Grammatical case: Evolution

 The evolution of the treatment of case relationships can be circular.
 Postpositions can become unstressed and sound like they are an unstressed syllable of a neighboring word.
 A postposition can thus merge into the stem of a head noun, developing various forms depending on the phonological shape of the stem.
-Affixes can then be subject to various phonological processes such as assimilation, vowel centering to the schwa, phoneme loss, and fusion, and these processes can reduce or even eliminate the distinctions between cases.
+Affixes are subject to various phonological processes such as assimilation, vowel centering to the schwa, phoneme loss, and fusion, and these processes can reduce or even eliminate the distinctions between cases.
 Languages can then compensate for the resulting loss of function by creating postpositions, thus coming full circle.

 Recent experiments in agent-based modeling have shown how case systems can emerge and evolve in a population of language users.
 The experiments demonstrate that language users may introduce new case markers to reduce the cognitive effort required for semantic interpretation, hence facilitating communication through language.
 Case markers then become generalized through analogical reasoning and reuse.